Privacy Impact Assessment Questionnaire

 Privacy Impact Analysis

 The VIPERS' access to case information is based on a "need-to-know/need-to-share" basis.
 Federal staff has access only to assigned cases.
 Management has access to the cases under their supervision.
 To prevent risk, all users of VIPER must have a supervisor's approved application for access, agree to the system's Rules of Behavior, maintain an active account, and have a strong password.
-Supervisors are required to advise the VIPERS' Administrator when an investigator is no longer assigned investigative responsibilities or no longer employed with the Federal government.
+Supervisors are required to advise the VIPERS' Administrator when an investigator is no longer assigned investigative responsibilities or no longer employed with the Agency.
 Users requesting access to the system are validated through the web server to the forms authentication on dedicated web server login procedures.
 Transactions are encrypted in both directions using Secure Socket Layer/Transport Layer Security (SSL/TLS) data encryption.
-VIPERS also receive very secure protection from the ECN/DCN General Support System (GSS) which is composed of Firewalls, Intrusion Detection Systems, Intrusion Prevention Systems, Anti-Virus systems and data encryption.
+VIPERS also receive very secure protection from the DOL Enterprise Consolidated Network (DOL ECN) General Support System (GSS) which is composed of Firewalls, Intrusion Detection Systems, Intrusion Prevention Systems, Anti-Virus systems and data encryption.

 The following questions are directed at critically analyzing the selection process for any technologies utilized by the system, including system hardware, RFID, biometrics, and other technology.

-Does the project employ technology which may raise privacy concerns?
-If so please discuss their implementation?
+For systems in development, does the project employ technology which may raise privacy concerns?
+If so, please discuss their implementation.